russomi/archived-russomi.github.io/_posts/2019-09-25-working-backwards.md

 ---

 ## Overview
 Starting with the customer and working backwards[^1] sounds like common sense.
 It is 2019 and [Werner posted about it back in 2006][1].
-It is worth revisiting the process in the context of the problems we try to solve in cloud computing today.
+It is worth revisiting the simplicity of the process to identify the minimum required for successful delivery.

 ## Process
 The Working Backwards product definition process to achieve clarity on delivery:

-1. Write the Press Release
+1. Write the Press Release or blog post
 1. Write a Frequently Asked Questions document
 1. Define the customer experience
 1. Write the User Manual